How are the Board of Directors selected?

 What is a county?

 A county is a geographical region of a state, used for administrative and other purposes, providing local government services.
-RCRC represents thirty-five of California’s 58 counties.
+RCRC represents thirty-seven of California’s 58 counties.